 Additionally, there are endless possibilities for the content of a prenup.
 The provisions of a prenup may be typical (i.e., waiving spousal support for either party) or they may be unusual (i.e., deciding who will keep a pet if the parties separate).
 An attorney will be able to draft the prenup to fit the couple’s unique circumstances and will be able to make recommendations for provisions not previously considered.
 Further, because a prenup will substantially alter each spouse’s property rights in the event of divorce, it is generally advisable for both parties to have attorneys when entering into a prenup.

-For consultation regarding this topic or any others, consider contacting one of family law attorneys at Hawks Quindel, S.C. in our Madison or Milwaukee offices.
+For case evaluation regarding this topic or any others, consider contacting one of family law attorneys at Hawks Quindel, S.C. in our Madison or Milwaukee offices.

 Latest posts by Lynn Lodahl (see all)